nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ```
 Its a good practice to create a test for every component you create.
 Now before we proceed make sure you have put your components inside folders, we want to have each component have it own folder and make sure to update your imports.
-Now inside these components folder you can create subfolder called __test__ and put your repsective test files in there.
+Now inside these components folder you can create subfolder called __test__ and put your respective test files .
-It not mandatory to do this but just give you project a good organised structure.
-You can do it either way you are comfortable with.
+It not mandatory to do this but it just give your project a well organised structure.
 In my case i now have a folder structure that looks like this:
 ```cmd
 - components